mberk/rss-euro-2020-prediction-competition/README.md

 * The individual scores for all games that actually take place will be summed to provide an overall score for the entry
 * The lower the score, the better (note the minus signs!)

+## Prizes

+* All winners will be invited to present their work at the 2021 RSS conference with reasonable expenses paid
+* All winner will receive an appopriately tacky trophy!

 ## Making a Submission

 An example submission file can be found here: [submission-template.csv](submission-template.csv)